tomcircuit/hd6309sbc/readme.md

  - 2 USER LED's (control via CPLD)
  - USB RX/TX Activity LED
  - SD card Activity LED
- - USB slave (FTDI FT230XS) connected to SCC Ch.
-A
+ - Expansion Connector (bus signals)

 Hardware wise, the short-term goal is met: it all functions and works as intended.
-Several people have built this SBC from the files I provided, and the feedback has been helpul.
+Several people have built this SBC from the files I provided, and the feedback has been helpful.

 The long-term goal is to make a companion card that mates with the stacking